Kristen-Shen/Kristen-Shen.github.io/e-cigarette/README.md

 </p>

 ## 🤔 Afterthoughts
+In this project, I practiced responsive design and created charts that is mobile and desktop friendly.
+I improved my design skills and familarized myself with using Illustrator to process images.

+I learned how to work with complex and large dataset, considering which variables I should use.
+I also applied statistical concepts I learned in this project to consider the variables and conclusions I could make from the dataset.

+In general, I gained more experiences on data cleaning and improved my web design skills.

 This is a project that I investigated a lot of time and energy into.
 With an English literature background, I always have an interest to do word frequency analysis.
 This is my first step.

-I benefited a lot from self online learning regarding word frequency and word embedding analysis.
-I also improved my charting skills through self-learning wordcloud and treemap with ggplot and R.

-I improved my data cleaning skills using pandas to create multiple tables.
-I began to pay more attention to details while reading the datasets.
-I also learned so much on web interactive design like scrolling and switchiing between different images and links.

-Due to time limitation, I didn't get time to update the dataset by scraping the latest information on the two makeup websites as there are multiple security blockers on those websites.
-Though I didn't success this time, I gained valuable experiences on web scraping and what tools I should use.

-In the future, if I have more time, I will try again for scraping the website to explore current trend.
-I'll also update my article if I get a chance talking to fashion experts.
+If I have more time to expand the project, I will try to make more charts to see the trend for e-cigarette preference by choosing multiple variables.
+I'd also conduct interviews to policymakers and teenagers on this topic.

 ## 🗄️ Files in the Repo
 - `flavor_chart.ipynb`: data cleaning and ggplot for [line chart](https://github.com/Kristen-Shen/Kristen-Shen.github.io/blob/main/e-cigarette/my_chart_final.png)